 The same is true for the people who meet you at networking events.
 They may not remember you or know how to contact you after the event unless you give them a takeaway.
 Therefore, create business cards and/or a brochure – even if your cannabis business isn’t operational yet.
 You need to give people a tangible way to remember you.

 And don’t forget to ask other people for their business cards and brochures as well.
 Use them to take notes about people so you don’t forget the details when it’s time to follow up.

 Don’t jump into networking without a strategy and a plan to execute that strategy.
 Without a networking strategy and plan, you’ll waste a lot of time and money.

 Your plan should establish clear goals for each networking opportunity or event.
 For example, you may set a goal to speak with a certain number of cultivation license holders or to meet a specific cannabis industry influencer.

-In order to develop your networking plans, you’ll need to research each event you attend in advance and get an idea of who will be there, what the focus of the event is, and who the event is for.
+In order to develop your networking plans, you’ll need to research each event you attend (either in person or online) in advance and get an idea of who will be there, what the focus of the event is, and who the event is for.
 This is crucial so you can tailor your networking plan and your elevator pitch to be as relevant and useful as possible.

 Don’t start networking until you’ve practiced your ice-breaker introduction and elevator pitch for a variety of people.
 Tailor your conversations to each event and person, and be mindful of presenting yourself as professionally as possible.

 In addition, think about your body language and actions while you’re networking.
-Hold your drink in your left hand so you can shake hands with people with your right hand.
 Avoid the food, so you don’t have to talk with food in your mouth.
 If name tags were given, wear yours.
 Ask questions, smile, and make eye contact.

 Practice, practice, practice!